ebi-gene-expression-group/scxa-control-workflow/README.md

 ### Nextflow

-Obviously you'll need Nexflow itself.
+Obviously you'll need Nextflow itself.
 If you don't have it already you can install via Conda:

 ```
 conda install nextflow